 I feel terrible for them, and I’m a little surprised their airline would downgrade them because they used miles to buy their business class seats.
 Aren’t miles a product of your loyalty to an airline?
 And shouldn’t people who redeem award miles be the last to be sent to steerage?

-I’ve encountered this before.
+My advocacy team and I have encountered this before.
 Back in 2009, US Airways bumped a couple who had paid for their upgrade with miles, but refused to compensate them.
 The passengers took US Airways to small claims court and settled.
+In 2023, I fixed this case with a downgraded American Airlines customer.

 I wanted to give United Airlines an opportunity to tell its side of the story, so I contacted the airline on March 16, forwarding the Hallers’ complaint and asking for a comment.